 Portfolio & Career Development

-Your art and career guided by groundbreaking artists: George Pratt, Sterling Hundley, Dale Stephanos, and John English
+Your art and career guided by George Pratt, Sterling Hundley, Dale Stephanos, and John English.

 Portfolio Development is heavily focused on reviewing student work and career strategies.